 Now here’s a film that takes a relatively simple plot and turns it into an awesome animated experience.
 The first “Rescuers” movie from 1977 is one of the cutest animated offering from Disney but it’s the sequel that comes off as a far stronger film.
 It isn’t quite as heartwarming as the first but the characters are still just as great as ever.
 The real strength of this movie lies within its amazing production value.
 It was the very first impressive looking animated film that set the standards for the animation shown in “Beauty and the Best” and “The Lion King”.
 Every shot is an eye opener, with a huge scope, detailed settings, occasionally beautiful scenery and the eagle flight is honestly one of my favorite moments from an animated movie, capturing the beauty of flight perfectly.
 There may not be much more to this film other than an exciting family adventure, but then again movies like “Raiders of the Lost Arch” are still praised simply for being a good old fashion adventure flick, so why not this.

 Of all the Disney movies to feature animals as the main characters, this one is my personal favorite.
 It seems to represent that special time from our child hood, when the best thing in the world was spending time with your best friend.
 The movie’s worth watching just for those adorable scenes of our two lead characters as cute little pups having fun together.
-Most Disney movies seem to fallow the same formula of a man and woman falling in love but this film is different, it’s all about two kids who started up as best friends, but then grew up to be enemies.
+Most Disney movies seem to fallow the same formula of a man and woman falling in love, but this film is different, it’s all about two kids who started up as best friends, but then grew up to be enemies.
 It’s a very dramatic and refreshing concept for a kids film.
-Ranges from dark and tragic to uplifting and beautiful, as a result, it doesn’t feel like any other film to come from Disney.
-The atmosphere is great and I especially love the conflicts at the end of the film, it’s not your typical good vs. evil scenario and the ending is one of the phew scenes in an animated movie to get me all chocked up inside.
+It ranges from dark and tragic, to uplifting and beautiful, and as a result, it doesn’t feel like any other film to come from Disney.
+The atmosphere is great and I especially love the conflicts at the end of the film, as it’s not your typical good vs. evil scenario.
+The ending is one of the phew scenes in an animated movie to get me all chocked up inside.
 Seriously, if this ending doesn't get you at least a little teary eyed, then you just don’t have a soul.

 Oh Yeah, gotta include this film, it’s simply the funniest, hippest and purely entertaining film to come from Disney.
 Seriously, if “Mel Brooks” or “Monty Python” ever tempted to do a Disney film, it would probably be like this.
 Both “Aladdin” and “Hercules” had their comedic moments but “The Emperor’s New Groove” is the only one that had me laughing myself silly as a kid.
 The film contains every great cartoon, comedy cliché, like the shoulder angel arguing with the shoulder devil, pointless moments like the chimp and the bug, someone arguing with the narrator, and my personal favorite, the lead character pausing the movie just to give the audience pointless information, classic!
 Despite being more like a “Looney Tune” cartoon than a theatrical animated Disney movie, there is still a lot of heart in this film and a genuinely touching reformation story about a selfish king that became a dignified man.
 The characters are a lot of fun, with their zany personalities but there not without some depth.
 All in all, it’s just joy wrapped in one big package.

-You couldn’t ask for a more wholesome and innocent family film than “Snow White and the Seven Dwarfs”, it’s such a timeless treasure that no family should be without.
-For many kids, it was one of the very first animated movies they ever saw, thus one of the most nostalgic movies ever made and it set the standard for animated films for decades to come.
+You couldn’t ask for a more wholesome and innocent family film than “Snow White and the Seven Dwarfs”, as it’s such a timeless treasure that no family should be without.
+For many kids, it was one of the very first animated movies they ever saw, thus one of the most nostalgic movies ever made, and it set the standard for animated films for decades to come.
 With all the new developments in animated technology, this film still stands strong with its magical story and wonderful characters.
-These characters are all so memorable and the storytelling is light as air which maks this one of the most simplistic, yet magical experiences you could ask for and that’s good enough for me.
+The songs are charming, the characters are unforgettable and the storytelling is light as air, which makes this one of the most simplistic, yet magical experiences you could ask for and that’s good enough for me.
 Personally, it’s my favorite of all the films to come from Walt Disney himself.

-If you can’t afforded to go to Disney land in California, Florida or anywhere, then just rent this film because this is every bit as exhilarating as any theme park ride, and its complete with drops, spins, speed, action and all kinds of enjoyment just being blown in your face at every minute.
-Yet, the films non-stop excitement never over shadow the characters or the message, which honestly leaves me thinking.
-The plot is a traditional treasure hunt adventure but the focus is on a very nicely put together father /son kind of relationship between the hero and villain.
+If you can’t afforded to go to Disney land in California, Florida or anywhere, then just rent this film, because this is every bit as exhilarating as any theme park ride, and its complete with drops, spins, speed, action and all kinds of enjoyment just being blown in your face at every minute.
+Yet, the films non-stop excitement never over shadows the characters or the message, which always stuck with me.
+The plot is a traditional treasure hunt adventure, but the focus is on a very nicely put together father /son kind of relationship between the hero and villain.
 It’s not the traditional Disney formula and it’s a refreshing concept for the film.
-The visual effects are amazing, combining CGI effects with traditional hand drawn animation, it’s all just another big step in developed technology.
+The visual effects are amazing, combining CGI effects with traditional hand drawn animation, and it’s all just another big step in developed technology.
 The music is great, the pacing is fast and fun, it has a heart in the center and even though I didn't grow up with this film the same way I did with the others, it’s still a personal favorite and an awesome adventure through outer space.

 Before I reveal my number one choice, here are my honorable mentions ...